-In 2017, 2016 and 2015, the "Increase relating to current year tax positions" included a total of \$193 million, \$132 million and \$127 million, respectively, in taxes related to the interpretation of tax law and double tax treaty agreements by competent tax authorities.
+In 2018, 2017 and 2016, the "Increase relating to current year tax positions" included a total of \$111 million, \$193 million and \$132 million, respectively, in taxes related to the interpretation of tax law and double tax treaty agreements by competent tax authorities.

-At December 31, 2017, the Company expected the resolution, within the next twelve months, of uncertain tax positions related to pending court cases amounting to \$32 million for taxes, penalties and interest.
+At December 31, 2018, the Company expected the resolution, within the next twelve months, of unrecognized tax benefits related to pending court cases amounting to \$52 million for taxes, penalties and interest.
 Otherwise, the Company had not identified any other significant changes which were considered reasonably possible to occur within the next twelve months.

-At December 31, 2017, the earliest significant open tax years that remained subject to examination were the following:
+At December 31, 2018, the earliest significant open tax years that remained subject to examination were the following:

 Region Year

 Europe 2011

-The Americas 2014
+The Americas 2015

-Asia, Middle East and Africa 2008
+Asia, Middle East and Africa 2009